North Carolina Civil War

 Although the Confederates held off the advancing Union troops for several hours, eventually the Confederate center collapsed, and Branch’s soldiers retreated.
 Some Rebels, after they crossed the Trent River into New Bern, and as Federal gunboats shelled them, burned the bridge behind them.

 Realizing his position was untenable, Branch withdrew his men by rail to Kinston.
 Burnside’s powerful force occupied New Bern the next day, and remained in Federal hands until the end of the war.
-(The renowned Confederate General George E. Pickett attempted to recapture it in 1864 but failed.)
-Burnside now boldly advanced and captured both Beaufort and Fort Macon (a vital and strategic fort), and, for his invaluable successes, was promoted on March 18.
+(Gen. George E. Pickett, of Pickett's Charge fame, made failed attempt to recapture it in 1864.)
+Burnside now advanced and captured both Beaufort and Fort Macon (a vital location), and, for his invaluable successes, was promoted on March 18.

 *Roanoke Island Results: The loss of the Confederates was 23 killed and 62 wounded; among the killed were Captain O. Jennings Wise, and Lieutenants Seldon and Munroe.
 The Federal loss was, killed, 37, wounded, 214.
 Colonel Shaw surrendered about 2,000 men, including his sick.
 The difference between this force and his reported effectives comes from the fact, that, after the main battle, the Second North Carolina Battalion (eight companies) and Major Fry with four companies of the Forty-sixth Virginia arrived on the Island and were included in the surrender.

-**D. H. Hill, Jr., son of Confederate Lieutenant General Daniel Harvey Hill, Sr., was the author of Confederate Military History Of North Carolina: North Carolina In The Civil War, 1861-1865 -- which is a welcome addition to the North Carolina Civil War buff.
-North Carolina native Daniel Harvey Hill, Sr. -- commonly referred to as D. H. Hill -- was one of only two lieutenant generals from the Tar Heel State.
+**D. H. Hill, Jr., son of Confederate Lieutenant General Daniel Harvey Hill, Sr., was the author of Confederate Military History Of North Carolina: North Carolina In The Civil War, 1861-1865.
+North Carolina native Daniel Harvey Hill, Sr., commonly referred to as D. H. Hill , was one of only two lieutenant generals from the Tar Heel State.
 (Lieutenant general was the second highest rank in the Confederate Army.)
-Hill was also brother-in-law to the renowned "Stonewall" Jackson.
+Hill, Sr., was also brother-in-law to "Stonewall" Jackson.

 Recommended Reading: Ironclads and Columbiads: The Coast (The Civil War in North Carolina) (456 pages).
 Description: Ironclads and Columbiads covers some of the most important battles and campaigns in the state.
 In January 1862, Union forces began in earnest to occupy crucial points on the North Carolina coast.
 Within six months, Union army and naval forces effectively controlled coastal North Carolina from the Virginia line south to present-day Morehead City.
 Continued below...